Najdat: History

 Najda, with his followers, returned to Yamama and the faction became known as Najdat.
 In 685, after some particular successes, the Kharijite faction of Abu Talut recognized Najda as their leader.
 Najda started raiding towns in Ibn al-Zuabyr's domains.
 In 687 a group led by Atiyya ibn al-Aswad split up and headed to Sistan where they founded their own Kharijite branch.
 In the same year, Najda invaded Yemen and seized it, including Sanaa, and his lieutenant Abu-Fudayk conquered the Hadramaut.
 The Najdat now controlled the most peripheral areas of the caliphate and therefore most adequate to avoid the oppression of caliphate forces.
 The Najdat then began their conquest of Hejaz where, after the defeat of Abd Allah ibn al-Zubayr, they suffered an attack from Muhammad's cousin Abd Allah ibn Abbas.
 Here they blocked supplies to Mecca and Medina and isolated Taizz, but did not want to attack the holy villages.

+The Kharijite Najdat faction and Najda bin Amir al-Hanafi excommunicated Husayn bin Numayr, fighting against them in the Battle of Jabal al-Haruriyya.
+In this battle, eight thousand of ummayed soldier were killed, while Husayn bin Numayr managed to escape.

 At this point the Najdat dominated almost all of Arabia.
 However, an ideological split severed their ranks, between those who favored the continuation of the fight against the Umayyad "usurpers" and those who were in favor of a treaty with Damascus.
 Subsequently, some of Najda's supporters began to object to certain beliefs of his and rebelled against him.
 The intransigents, led by 'Atiya al-it Hanafī, took refuge in the Iranian region of Helmand, assuming the title of Atawiyya, while some more radical Najdat, led by Abu Fudayk, murdered Najda himself in 691 and took his place.
 They later tried to fight against the Umayyad caliph Abd al-Malik ibn Marwan.
 In 692 Fudayk repelled a caliphate attack from Basra, but they were eventually defeated by the caliphate in 693, at the battle of Mushahhar.

-Politically exterminated, Najdat retreated into obscurity and disappeared around tenth century.
+Politically exterminated, Najdat retreated into obscurity and disappeared around the tenth century.